Terms of service

 For products:

-1. The consumer may dissolve a contract relating to the purchase of a product during a cooling-off period of at least 30 days without giving reasons.
-The trader may ask the consumer for the reason for the withdrawal, but may not require the consumer to state their reason(s).
+1. The consumer may dissolve an agreement relating to the purchase of a product during a cooling-off period of at least 30 days without giving any reason.
+The entrepreneur may ask the consumer for the reason for withdrawal, but may not oblige the consumer to state his reason(s).

-a. in the case of contracts for regular delivery of products over a certain period: the day on which the consumer, or a third party designated by them, has received the first product.
+a. in the case of agreements for the regular delivery of products over a specified period: the day on which the consumer, or a third party designated by him, received the first product.

 For services and digital content not supplied on a tangible medium:

-3. The consumer may dissolve a service contract and a contract for the supply of digital content not supplied on a tangible medium for at least 14 days without giving reasons.
-The trader may ask the consumer for the reason for the withdrawal, but may not require the consumer to state their reason(s).
+3. The consumer may dissolve a service agreement and an agreement for the supply of digital content not supplied on a tangible medium for at least 14 days without giving any reason.
+The entrepreneur may ask the consumer for the reason for withdrawal, but may not oblige the consumer to state his reason(s).

-4. The cooling-off period referred to in paragraph 3 starts on the day following the conclusion of the contract.
+4. The cooling-off period referred to in paragraph 3 starts on the day following the conclusion of the agreement.

-Extended cooling-off period for products, services, and digital content not supplied on a tangible medium if not informed about the right of withdrawal:
+Extended cooling-off period for products, services and digital content not supplied on a tangible medium if information about the right of withdrawal has not been provided:

-5. If the trader has not provided the consumer with the legally required information on the right of withdrawal or the model withdrawal form, the cooling-off period expires twelve months after the end of the original cooling-off period determined in accordance with the previous paragraphs of this article.
+5. If the entrepreneur has not provided the consumer with the legally required information about the right of withdrawal or the model withdrawal form, the cooling-off period expires twelve months after the end of the original cooling-off period determined in accordance with the previous paragraphs of this article.

 Article 7 - Obligations of the consumer during the cooling-off period

-1. During the cooling-off period, the consumer shall handle the product and its packaging with care.
-The consumer shall only unpack or use the product to the extent necessary to determine the nature, characteristics, and functioning of the product.
-The guiding principle is that the consumer may handle and inspect the product only as they would be allowed to do in a shop.
+1. During the cooling-off period, the consumer will handle the product and packaging with care.
+He will only unpack or use the product to the extent necessary to determine the nature, characteristics and functioning of the product.
+The guiding principle here is that the consumer may only handle and inspect the product as he would be allowed to do in a shop.

-2. The consumer is only liable for any diminished value of the product resulting from handling the product beyond what is permitted under paragraph 1.
+2. The consumer is only liable for any diminished value of the product resulting from handling the product in a way that goes beyond what is permitted in paragraph 1.

-3. The consumer is not liable for any diminished value of the product if the trader has not provided all legally required information about the right of withdrawal before or at the conclusion of the contract.
+3. The consumer is not liable for any diminished value of the product if the entrepreneur did not provide him with all legally required information about the right of withdrawal before or at the conclusion of the agreement.

 Article 8 - Exercise of the right of withdrawal by the consumer and the costs thereof

-1. If the consumer exercises the right of withdrawal, the consumer shall notify the trader within the cooling-off period by means of the model withdrawal form or in another unambiguous manner.
+1. If the consumer exercises his right of withdrawal, he notifies the entrepreneur within the cooling-off period by means of the model withdrawal form or in another unambiguous manner.

-2. As soon as possible, but within 14 days from the day following the notification referred to in paragraph 1, the consumer shall return the product or hand it over to the trader (or a person authorized by the trader).
-This is not required if the trader has offered to collect the product.
-The consumer has in any event observed the return deadline if the consumer returns the product before the cooling-off period has expired.
+2. As soon as possible, but within 14 days from the day following the notification referred to in paragraph 1, the consumer returns the product or hands it over to (a representative of) the entrepreneur.
+This is not required if the entrepreneur has offered to collect the product himself.
+In any case, the consumer has observed the return period if he returns the product before the cooling-off period has expired.

-3. The consumer shall return the product with all supplied accessories, if reasonably possible in the original condition and packaging, and in accordance with the reasonable and clear instructions provided by the trader.
+3. The consumer returns the product with all supplied accessories, if reasonably possible in its original condition and packaging, and in accordance with the reasonable and clear instructions provided by the entrepreneur.

-4. The risk and the burden of proof for the correct and timely exercise of the right of withdrawal lie with the consumer.
+4. The risk and burden of proof for the correct and timely exercise of the right of withdrawal lies with the consumer.

 5. The consumer bears the direct costs of returning the product.
-If the trader has not stated that the consumer must bear these costs or if the trader indicates that the trader will bear the costs, the consumer does not have to bear the costs of return.
+If the entrepreneur has not stated that the consumer must bear these costs or if the entrepreneur indicates that he will bear the costs himself, the consumer does not have to bear the return costs.

-6. If the consumer withdraws after having expressly requested that the performance of the service or the supply of gas, water, or electricity that have not been made ready for sale in a limited volume or set quantity begin during the cooling-off period, the consumer shall owe the trader an amount proportional to that part of the obligation which has been performed by the trader at the time of withdrawal, compared to the full performance of the obligation.
+6. If the consumer withdraws after having first expressly requested that the performance of the service or the supply of gas, water or electricity not made ready for sale in a limited volume or certain quantity should commence during the cooling-off period, the consumer owes the entrepreneur an amount proportional to that part of the obligation that has been fulfilled by the entrepreneur at the time of withdrawal, compared with the full performance of the obligation.

-7. The consumer shall not bear any costs for the performance of services or the supply of water, gas, or electricity that have not been made ready for sale in a limited volume or quantity, or for the supply of district heating, if:
+7. The consumer bears no costs for the performance of services or the supply of water, gas or electricity not made ready for sale in a limited volume or quantity, or for the supply of district heating, if:

-a. the trader has not provided the consumer with the legally required information about the right of withdrawal, the compensation in the event of withdrawal, or the model withdrawal form; or
+a. the entrepreneur has not provided the consumer with the legally required information about the right of withdrawal, the reimbursement of costs in the event of withdrawal or the model withdrawal form, or;

-b. the consumer has not expressly requested the start of the performance of the service or the supply of gas, water, electricity, or district heating during the cooling-off period.
+b. the consumer has not expressly requested the commencement of the performance of the service or the supply of gas, water, electricity or district heating during the cooling-off period.

-8. The consumer shall not bear any costs for the full or partial supply of digital content not supplied on a tangible medium, if:
+8. The consumer bears no costs for the full or partial supply of digital content not supplied on a tangible medium if:

-a. prior to its supply, the consumer has not expressly consented to the start of the performance of the contract before the end of the cooling-off period;
+a. prior to its supply, he did not expressly consent to the commencement of performance of the agreement before the end of the cooling-off period;

-b. the consumer has not acknowledged losing the right of withdrawal upon giving consent; or
+b. he did not acknowledge losing his right of withdrawal when giving his consent; or

-c. the trader has failed to confirm this statement by the consumer.
+c. the entrepreneur failed to confirm this statement from the consumer.

-9. If the consumer exercises the right of withdrawal, all supplementary agreements are dissolved by operation of law.
+9. If the consumer exercises his right of withdrawal, all supplementary agreements are dissolved by operation of law.

-Article 9 – Obligations of the trader in the event of withdrawal
+Article 9 - Obligations of the entrepreneur in the event of withdrawal

-1. If the trader enables the consumer to notify withdrawal electronically, the trader shall promptly send an acknowledgement of receipt after receiving this notification.
+1. If the entrepreneur makes it possible for the consumer to notify withdrawal electronically, he will send an acknowledgement of receipt immediately after receiving this notification.

-2. The trader shall reimburse all payments made by the consumer, excluding any delivery or payment costs charged by the trader for the returned product, without delay and within 14 days following the day on which the consumer notifies the trader of the withdrawal.
-Unless the trader offers to collect the product, the trader may wait to reimburse until the trader has received the product or until the consumer has demonstrated that the product has been returned, whichever is earlier.
+2. The entrepreneur reimburses all payments made by the consumer, excluding any delivery or payment costs charged by the entrepreneur for the returned product, without delay but within 14 days following the day on which the consumer notifies him of the withdrawal.
+Unless the entrepreneur offers to collect the product himself, he may wait to refund until he has received the product or until the consumer demonstrates that he has returned the product, whichever occurs first.

-3. The trader shall use the same means of payment for reimbursement as the consumer used, unless the consumer agrees to a different method.
+3. The entrepreneur uses the same payment method for reimbursement as the consumer used, unless the consumer agrees to a different method.
 The reimbursement is free of charge for the consumer.

-4. If the consumer has chosen a more expensive method of delivery than the cheapest standard delivery, the trader is not required to reimburse the additional costs for the more expensive method.
+4. If the consumer has chosen a more expensive delivery method than the cheapest standard delivery, the entrepreneur does not have to reimburse the additional costs for the more expensive method.

 Article 10 - Exclusion of the right of withdrawal

-The trader may exclude the following products and services from the right of withdrawal, but only if the trader has clearly stated this in the offer, or at least in good time before the conclusion of the contract:
+The entrepreneur may exclude the following products and services from the right of withdrawal, but only if the entrepreneur has clearly stated this in the offer, or at least in good time before the conclusion of the agreement:

-1. Products or services whose price is subject to fluctuations in the financial market over which the trader has no influence and which may occur within the withdrawal period
+1. Products or services whose price is subject to fluctuations in the financial market over which the entrepreneur has no control and which may occur within the withdrawal period

-2. Contracts concluded during a public auction.
-A public auction is a method of sale whereby products, digital content, and/or services are offered by the trader to the consumer who is personally present or is given the opportunity to be personally present at the auction, under the direction of an auctioneer, and where the successful bidder is obliged to purchase the products, digital content, and/or services;
+2. Agreements concluded during a public auction.
+A public auction is understood to mean a sales method whereby products, digital content and/or services are offered by the entrepreneur to the consumer who is personally present or is given the opportunity to be personally present at the auction, under the supervision of an auctioneer, and whereby the successful bidder is obliged to purchase the products, digital content and/or services;

-3. Service contracts, after full performance of the service, but only if:
+3. Service agreements, after full performance of the service, but only if:

-a. performance has begun with the consumer’s explicit prior consent; and
+a. the performance has begun with the consumer's express prior consent; and

-b. the consumer has declared that they lose the right of withdrawal once the trader has fully performed the contract;
+b. the consumer has declared that he loses his right of withdrawal as soon as the entrepreneur has fully performed the agreement;

-4. Service contracts for the provision of accommodation, if the contract provides for a specific date or period of performance and other than for residential purposes, the transport of goods, car rental services, and catering;
+4. Service agreements for the provision of accommodation, if the agreement provides for a specific date or period of performance and other than for residential purposes, transport of goods, car rental services and catering;

-5. Contracts relating to leisure activities, if the contract provides for a specific date or period of performance thereof;
+5. Agreements relating to leisure activities, if the agreement provides for a specific date or period for their performance;

-6. Products made to the consumer’s specifications, which are not prefabricated and are made on the basis of an individual choice or decision by the consumer, or which are clearly intended for a specific person;
+6. Products manufactured according to the consumer's specifications, which are not prefabricated and which are made on the basis of an individual choice or decision by the consumer, or which are clearly intended for a specific person;

 7. Products that spoil quickly or have a limited shelf life;

-8. Sealed products that are not suitable for return due to health protection or hygiene reasons and whose seal has been broken after delivery;
+8. Sealed products which are not suitable for return for reasons of health protection or hygiene and whose seal has been broken after delivery;

-9. Products which, after delivery, by their nature are inseparably mixed with other products;
+9. Products which, by their nature, have been irreversibly mixed with other products after delivery;

-10. Alcoholic beverages, the price of which was agreed upon at the time of the conclusion of the contract, but the delivery of which can only take place after 30 days, and whose actual value depends on market fluctuations over which the trader has no influence;
+10. Alcoholic beverages, the price of which was agreed when the agreement was concluded, but the delivery of which can only take place after 30 days, and whose actual value depends on market fluctuations over which the entrepreneur has no control;

-11. Sealed audio or video recordings and computer software, the seal of which has been broken after delivery;
+11. Sealed audio and video recordings and computer software, the seal of which has been broken after delivery;

 13. The supply of digital content other than on a tangible medium, but only if:

-a. performance has begun with the consumer’s explicit prior consent; and
+a. the performance has begun with the consumer's express prior consent; and

-b. the consumer has declared that by doing so they lose the right of withdrawal.
+b. the consumer has declared that he thereby loses his right of withdrawal.

-14. Items ordered at the special request of the consumer that are not included in the trader’s standard offering.
-This also applies to non-standard colors and sizes.
+14. Items ordered at the consumer's special request which are not included in the entrepreneur's standard offer.
+This also applies to non-standard colours and sizes.

 Article 11 - The price

-1. During the period of validity stated in the offer, the prices of the products and/or services offered shall not be increased, except for price changes resulting from changes in VAT rates.
+1. During the validity period stated in the offer, the prices of the products and/or services offered will not be increased, except for price changes resulting from changes in VAT rates.

-2. Contrary to the previous paragraph, the trader may offer products or services whose prices are subject to fluctuations in the financial market and over which the trader has no influence at variable prices.
-This linkage to fluctuations and the fact that any prices quoted are target prices shall be stated in the offer.
+2. Contrary to the previous paragraph, the entrepreneur may offer products or services with variable prices where the prices are subject to fluctuations in the financial market over which the entrepreneur has no control.
+This dependence on fluctuations and the fact that any stated prices are target prices will be stated in the offer.

-3. Price increases within 3 months after the conclusion of the contract are only permitted if they are the result of statutory regulations or provisions.
+3. Price increases within 3 months after the conclusion of the agreement are only permitted if they are the result of statutory regulations or provisions.

-4. Price increases from 3 months after the conclusion of the contract are only permitted if the trader has stipulated this and:
+4. Price increases from 3 months after the conclusion of the agreement are only permitted if the entrepreneur has stipulated this and:

 a. they are the result of statutory regulations or provisions; or

-b. the consumer has the authority to terminate the contract as of the day on which the price increase takes effect.
+b. the consumer has the right to terminate the agreement with effect from the day on which the price increase takes effect.

-5. The prices mentioned in the offer of products or services include VAT.
+5. The prices stated in the offer of products or services include VAT.

-Article 12 – Performance of the contract and additional guarantee
+Article 12 - Performance of the agreement and additional guarantee

-1. The trader warrants that the products and/or services comply with the contract, the specifications stated in the offer, reasonable requirements of soundness and/or usability, and the statutory provisions and/or government regulations existing on the date of the conclusion of the contract.
-If agreed, the trader also warrants that the product is suitable for use other than normal use.
+1. The entrepreneur guarantees that the products and/or services comply with the agreement, the specifications stated in the offer, the reasonable requirements of soundness and/or usability and the legal provisions and/or government regulations existing on the date the agreement was concluded.
+If agreed, the entrepreneur also guarantees that the product is suitable for use other than normal use.

-2. An additional guarantee provided by the trader, its supplier, manufacturer, or importer shall never limit the legal rights and claims that the consumer may assert against the trader under the contract if the trader fails to fulfill their part of the contract.
+2. Any additional guarantee provided by the entrepreneur, its supplier, manufacturer or importer never limits the legal rights and claims that the consumer can assert against the entrepreneur under the agreement if the entrepreneur has failed in the performance of his part of the agreement.

-3. Additional guarantee means any commitment by the trader, its supplier, importer, or producer in which certain rights or claims are granted to the consumer that go beyond what the trader is legally obligated to do in the event the trader has failed to fulfill their part of the contract.
+3. An additional guarantee means any commitment by the entrepreneur, its supplier, importer or producer in which it grants the consumer certain rights or claims that go beyond what it is legally obliged to do in the event that it has failed in the performance of its part of the agreement.

-1. The trader shall exercise the greatest possible care when receiving and executing orders for products and when assessing applications for the provision of services.
+1. The entrepreneur will observe the utmost care when receiving and executing orders for products and when assessing requests for the provision of services.

-2. The place of delivery is the address that the consumer has made known to the trader.
+2. The place of delivery is deemed to be the address made known by the consumer to the entrepreneur.

-3. Subject to what is stated in Article 4 of these general terms and conditions, the trader shall execute accepted orders with due speed but no later than within 30 days, unless a different delivery period has been agreed.
-If delivery is delayed, or if an order cannot be executed or can only be executed in part, the consumer shall be notified of this no later than 30 days after placing the order.
-In that case, the consumer has the right to dissolve the contract without costs and is entitled to any compensation.
+3. Subject to what is stated in Article 4 of these general terms and conditions, the entrepreneur will execute accepted orders with due speed but no later than within 30 days, unless a different delivery period has been agreed.
+If delivery is delayed, or if an order cannot be executed or can only be executed in part, the consumer will be informed of this no later than 30 days after placing the order.
+In that case, the consumer has the right to dissolve the agreement free of charge and is entitled to any compensation.

-4. After dissolution in accordance with the previous paragraph, the trader shall promptly refund the amount paid by the consumer.
+4. After dissolution in accordance with the previous paragraph, the entrepreneur will immediately refund the amount paid by the consumer.

-5. The risk of damage to and/or loss of products rests with the trader until the moment of delivery to the consumer or a representative designated in advance and made known to the trader, unless expressly agreed otherwise.
+5. The risk of damage to and/or loss of products rests with the entrepreneur until the moment of delivery to the consumer or a representative designated in advance and made known to the entrepreneur, unless expressly agreed otherwise.

-Article 14 – Long-term contracts: duration, termination, and renewal
+Article 14 - Ongoing transactions: duration, termination and renewal

 Termination:

-1. The consumer may terminate a contract that has been concluded for an indefinite period and that provides for the regular delivery of products (including electricity) or services at any time, subject to the agreed termination rules and a notice period of no more than one month.
+1. The consumer may terminate an agreement entered into for an indefinite period and which extends to the regular delivery of products (including electricity) or services at any time, subject to the agreed termination rules and a notice period of no more than one month.

-2. The consumer may terminate a contract that has been concluded for a definite period and that provides for the regular delivery of products (including electricity) or services at any time at the end of the fixed term, subject to the agreed termination rules and a notice period of no more than one month.
+2. The consumer may terminate an agreement entered into for a fixed period and which extends to the regular delivery of products (including electricity) or services at any time at the end of the fixed term, subject to the agreed termination rules and a notice period of no more than one month.

-3. The consumer may terminate the contracts referred to in the previous paragraphs:
+3. The consumer may terminate the agreements referred to in the previous paragraphs:

 - at any time and not be limited to termination at a specific time or during a specific period;

-- at least in the same way as they were concluded by the consumer;
+- at least in the same manner as they were entered into by him;

-- always with the same notice period as the trader has stipulated for themselves.
+- always with the same notice period as the entrepreneur has stipulated for himself.

 Renewal:

-4. A contract concluded for a definite period and that provides for the regular delivery of products (including electricity) or services may not be tacitly extended or renewed for a definite period.
+4. An agreement entered into for a fixed period and which extends to the regular delivery of products (including electricity) or services may not be tacitly extended or renewed for a fixed period.

-5. Contrary to the previous paragraph, a contract concluded for a definite period and that provides for the regular delivery of daily, news, and weekly newspapers and magazines may be tacitly extended for a definite period of a maximum of three months, provided the consumer can terminate this extended contract at the end of the extension with a notice period of no more than one month.
+5. Contrary to the previous paragraph, an agreement entered into for a fixed period and which extends to the regular delivery of daily, news and weekly newspapers and magazines may be tacitly extended for a fixed period of no more than three months, if the consumer may terminate this extended agreement at the end of the extension with a notice period of no more than one month.

-6. A contract concluded for a definite period and that provides for the regular delivery of products or services may only be tacitly extended for an indefinite period if the consumer may terminate at any time with a notice period of no more than one month.
-The notice period is at most three months in the case of a contract that provides for the regular, but less than once a month, delivery of daily, news, and weekly newspapers and magazines.
+6. An agreement entered into for a fixed period and which extends to the regular delivery of products or services may only be tacitly extended for an indefinite period if the consumer may terminate it at any time with a notice period of no more than one month.
+The notice period is no more than three months if the agreement extends to the regular, but less than once a month, delivery of daily, news and weekly newspapers and magazines.

-7. A contract with a limited duration for the regular delivery of daily, news, and weekly newspapers and magazines by way of introduction (trial or introductory subscription) shall not be tacitly continued and ends automatically after the trial or introductory period.
+7. An agreement of limited duration for the regular delivery by way of introduction of daily, news and weekly newspapers and magazines (trial or introductory subscription) is not tacitly continued and ends automatically after the trial or introductory period has ended.

 Duration:

-8. If a contract has a duration of more than one year, the consumer may terminate the contract at any time after one year with a notice period of no more than one month, unless reasonableness and fairness oppose termination before the end of the agreed duration.
+8. If an agreement has a duration of more than one year, the consumer may terminate the agreement at any time after one year with a notice period of no more than one month, unless reasonableness and fairness preclude termination before the end of the agreed duration.

 Article 15 - Payment

-1. Unless otherwise provided in the contract or supplementary conditions, amounts owed by the consumer must be paid within 14 days after the start of the cooling-off period, or if there is no cooling-off period, within 14 days after the conclusion of the contract.
-In the case of a contract for the provision of a service, this period begins on the day after the consumer has received confirmation of the contract.
+1. Unless otherwise stipulated in the agreement or supplementary conditions, the amounts owed by the consumer must be paid within 14 days after the start of the cooling-off period, or in the absence of a cooling-off period within 14 days after the conclusion of the agreement.
+In the case of an agreement for the provision of a service, this period starts on the day after the consumer has received confirmation of the agreement.

-2. When selling products to consumers, the consumer may never be obliged in the general terms and conditions to make an advance payment of more than 50%.
-Where advance payment has been stipulated, the consumer cannot assert any rights regarding the execution of the relevant order or service(s) before the stipulated advance payment has been made.
+2. In the sale of products to consumers, the consumer may never be required in general terms and conditions to make an advance payment of more than 50%.
+Where advance payment has been stipulated, the consumer cannot assert any right regarding the execution of the relevant order or service(s) before the stipulated advance payment has been made.

-3. The consumer has the duty to promptly report inaccuracies in provided or stated payment details to the trader.
+3. The consumer has the obligation to report inaccuracies in supplied or stated payment details to the entrepreneur without delay.

-4. If the consumer does not fulfill their payment obligation(s) on time, and after the trader has informed the consumer of the late payment and the trader has granted the consumer a period of 14 days to still fulfill the payment obligations, the consumer shall owe statutory interest on the amount still due if payment is not made within this 14-day period, and the trader is entitled to charge the extrajudicial collection costs incurred.
-These collection costs amount to a maximum of: 15% on outstanding amounts up to € 2.500,=; 10% on the next € 2.500,= and 5% on the next € 5.000,= with a minimum of € 40,=.
-The trader may deviate from the aforementioned amounts and percentages in favor of the consumer.
+4. If the consumer does not meet his payment obligation(s) on time, after the entrepreneur has pointed out the late payment and the entrepreneur has granted the consumer a period of 14 days to still meet his payment obligations, and payment is not made within this 14-day period, the consumer will owe statutory interest on the amount still due and the entrepreneur is entitled to charge the extrajudicial collection costs incurred by him.
+These collection costs amount to a maximum of: 15% on outstanding amounts up to € 2.500,=; 10% on the next € 2.500,= and 5% on the following € 5.000,= with a minimum of € 40,=.
+The entrepreneur may deviate from these amounts and percentages in favour of the consumer.

 Article 16 - Complaints procedure

-1. The trader has a sufficiently publicized complaints procedure and handles complaints in accordance with this complaints procedure.
+1. The entrepreneur has a sufficiently publicised complaints procedure and handles the complaint in accordance with this complaints procedure.

-2. Complaints about the performance of the contract must be submitted to the trader within a reasonable time after the consumer has discovered the defects, fully and clearly described.
+2. Complaints about the performance of the agreement must be submitted to the entrepreneur within a reasonable time after the consumer has discovered the defects, fully and clearly described.

-3. Complaints submitted to the trader shall be answered within a period of 14 days from the date of receipt.
-If a complaint requires a foreseeably longer processing time, the trader shall respond within the 14-day period with an acknowledgement of receipt and an indication of when the consumer can expect a more detailed answer.
+3. Complaints submitted to the entrepreneur will be answered within a period of 14 days calculated from the date of receipt.
+If a complaint requires a foreseeably longer processing time, the entrepreneur will reply within the 14-day period with an acknowledgement of receipt and an indication of when the consumer can expect a more detailed answer.

 Article 17 - Disputes

-1. Only Dutch law applies to contracts between the trader and the consumer to which these general terms and conditions relate.
+1. Agreements between the entrepreneur and the consumer to which these general terms and conditions relate are governed exclusively by Dutch law.
 This also applies if the consumer resides abroad.

 2. The Vienna Sales Convention does not apply.